rohank2002/SpringBootSampleProject/README.md

 # SpringBootSampleProject
-The Repository contains sample spring boot projects.
+This Repository contains sample spring boot projects for beginers.